 Because of these trends, a translator for WhatsApp is evolving from a nice-to-have tool into a foundational part of chat usage.

-Here’s how translation works on mobile, broken down by platform (iOS / Android).
+Here’s how Translator for WhatsApp works on mobile platforms, broken down by iOS and Android.

 (a) Native WhatsApp Translation